GaryFrazier/PyInput/README.md

     pyinput.press_key(hwnd, pyinputkeycodes.VK_KEY_W, 2) # Sends W key for 2 seconds
     pyinput.press_key(hwnd, pyinputkeycodes.VK_KEY_W, 2, false) # Sends W key for 2 seconds, but doesnt force foreground

+You can also list all the windows if you are unsure of the name

+    pyinput.list_windows()
 ## Keycodes
 A list of keycodes can be found here http://www.kbdedit.com/manual/low_level_vk_list.html If the keycode you need is not supported, you may pass it in instead.